tfwillems/HipSTR/README.md

-NFILT          | Number of samples that were originally genotyped but have since been filtered DP             | Total number of reads used to genotype all samples DSNP           | Total number of reads with SNP information DFILT          | Total number of reads filtered due to various reasons DSTUTTER       | Total number of reads with a stutter indel in the STR region DFLANKINDEL    | Total number of reads with an indel in the regions flanking the STR
+NFILT          | Number of samples that were originally genotyped but have since been filtered DP             | Total number of reads used to genotype all samples DSNP           | Total number of reads with SNP information DSTUTTER       | Total number of reads with a stutter indel in the STR region DFLANKINDEL    | Total number of reads with an indel in the regions flanking the STR